artmind21/artmind21.github.io/index.md

+# Art Mind in the 21st Century

+What's that?

+*The short answer:* human way of thinking changed tremendously, and art's mission is to reflect that and evolve accordingly

+### The Long Answer ###

+In a sense, art always tried to be as engaging and absorbing - interactive - as possible.
+That's why *perspective* was invented, that's why realistic painting was prevalant for centuries.

+### W-I-P

 ### The 21st Century Holy Grail Quest: The Perfect Programming Language :laughing: :earth_africa: :rabbit:

 ## Episode *NULL*: A Bit of History